gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 Note: The design-time files should be protected against unauthorized modifications to guard against unwanted undeployments or deployment of foreign objects.
 For applications running on XSA or Cloud Foundry, this is taken care of by the platform.

-## Delta Deployment and Undeploy Whitelist
+## Delta Deployment and Undeploy Allowlist

 The HDI Deployer implements a delta-based deployment strategy: